Exploring Design Patterns – Abstract Factory

-While developing an application, using a Factory pattern helps in solving problems related to the choice of object type selection and instantiation in large scale applications, where the decision of choosing a specific concrete implementation for a specific type is taken during runtime.
+Factory Method Design Pattern helps in solving problems related to the choice of object type selection and instantiation in large scale applications, where the decision of choosing a specific concrete implementation for a specific type is taken during runtime.

-While this works for a single set of concrete implementations which are related over a common subject, consider the scenario wherein this single set of concrete components are replicated over several dimensions causing in a multiple levels of related components which have a common theme.
+But there can exist scenarios where this single set of concrete components are replicated at several levels, causing multiple related components which have a common theme.

-Then arises the need for another layer of abstraction over these set of factories which has the choice to pick one factory for a given scenario.
-This is what we call an Abstract Factory pattern.
+We need another layer of abstraction over these sets of factories, which has the choice to pick one factory for a given scenario.
+This is how we implement an Abstract Factory pattern.

 What is an Abstract Factory?

-An Abstract Factory pattern is one of the twenty three design patterns defined to solve a specific problem of object oriented design, and this solves the particular problem of choosing a particular implementation over multiple levels of sets of components which share a common theme.
-It can be simply put as a “Factory of Factories”.
+It solves the problem of choosing a particular implementation over multiple levels of sets of components which share a common theme.

 We create a layer of abstraction over the factories and the client creates a concrete implementation of the abstract factory interface and then uses the object to access the concrete object.
 In this case the client doesn’t know which concrete object he has received from the factory.